Warwickshire League Rules

 3) A League Secretary, under the jurisdiction of the WSRA Management Committee will be responsible for routine administrative activities.
 A League Sub-Committee will work with the League Secretary should any disputes regarding the leagues occur (see appendix below).

 4) Entry forms will be dispatched to the previous winter and summer league contacts at least 4 weeks before the closing date for entries.
-The team entry fee will be determined by the Management Committee of WSRA and is due, at the latest, by 12th August for Winter League and 4th April for Summer League.
-Teams whose fees have not been paid when the Leagues structure is compiled will not be entered into the league.
-Dates for later payments are only possible after agreement with the League Secretary.
+The team entry fee will be determined by the Management Committee of WSRA.
+Dates for later payments are liable to pay a higher amount.

 5) Each year the County Committee will advise clubs of the “200 Club” prize draw levy currently £10 per team and this will be become part of the winter league entry fee and applies for all sections of the leagues.
 A club not having a representative at the AGM will forfeit the right to win from the prize draw.